-An application can be made for a place for a child at any time outside the normal admission round.
-Applications should be made to the school by contacting the School Administration Officer Mrs A Henley via email to postbox@st-maryangel.walsall.sch.uk and all families approaching the school will be given an application form.
+An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.
+Applications should be made using Walsall Council's admissions department application process via the local authority's website at https://go.walsall.gov.uk/school\admissions.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out for the normal round of admissions, will be applied.